gsa-oes/office-of-evaluation-sciences/_projects/1729-1-patient-health-data-provider-encouragement.md

 ## What was the program change?

-ONC, Inova Medical Group, and OES designed an intervention to encourage physicians to place bulk orders for electronic blood glucose flow sheets for patients with diabetes.
+ONC, Inova Health System, and OES designed an intervention to encourage physicians to place bulk orders for electronic blood glucose flow sheets for patients with diabetes.
 Providers were invited to attend a virtual training and offered in-person support, including a template for reaching out to patients.

 ## How did the evaluation work?